graft-community/docs/MaintenanceandServerHardeningguideforGraftSupernode_MultiSN_CommunityDebpackages.md

 ````
 ls
 ````

+- Getting your seed from the cli wallet

 This will list the files present in the directory, you should find at 3 files inside that directory, 1 with the exact name that you gave your wallet, another file with the name of the wallet + ".address.txt" and last the name of the wallet + ".keys".

 For this example lets consider that we named our wallet "stake-wallet" and we created a new directory before creating/restoring our wallet called "wallets" in our home directory ie. ~/. you can navigate directly to home directory by just doing "cd" and pressing enter.